GLOBAL WARMING

 The main cause of global warming is our treatment of Nature

-• Why have warnings about climate change been ignored for more than 20 years?
+- Why have warnings about climate change been ignored for more than 20 years?

-• Why were ever more scientific evidence demanded to find the coherence of man-made CO2 emissions as cause of global warming?
+- Why were ever more scientific evidence demanded to find the coherence of man-made CO2 emissions as cause of global warming?
 Why wasn't common sense reason enough to act?

-• The true cause of global warming is our thoughtless attitude to Nature.
+- The true cause of global warming is our thoughtless attitude to Nature.

-• Why do most people refuse to change their personal behavior voluntary in order to reduce CO2 emissions caused by their activities?
+- Why do most people refuse to change their personal behavior voluntary in order to reduce CO2 emissions caused by their activities?

 In our technology and scientific minded world, we seem to have forgotten that mankind is only a relatively minor part of Nature.
 We ignore being part of a larger whole.

 We believe to be able to control Nature instead of trying to arrange ourselves with Nature.
 This haughtiness is the true main cause of global warming.
 As a matter of fact, some people still believe that technical solutions alone would be sufficient to fight global warming.
+Although we are guests on Earth, we behave as if no further visitors would arrive after us.
+It's like having a wild party where we destroy beds, the kitchen as well as the living room of a hotel without ever thinking about our future staying in the hotel nor about other guests arriving later.

 The lesson from global warming is to base all decisions on deep respect and consideration for Nature.